 Milko Chilleri, class 72, journalist, began his professional career in 1995 at the Cecchi Gori Group in Florence where, for over fifteen years, he is the author and director of audiovisual content.
 Since 2009 he has perfected himself in journalism and WEB 2.0 communication, creating entertainment and information services.
 Today Chilleri is the editor in chief of the online newspaper Rossorubino.tv, specializing in topics related to the art and food and wine of Tuscany and leads the homonymous program broadcast on Tele Iride.

-“This book is a journalistic journey into the culture of Florentine and Chianti food, from the Middle Ages to the present day; it is not a treatise on cooking, nor is it a recipe book ”, he wants to clarify Chilleri.
+“This book is a journalistic journey into the culture of Florentine and Chianti food, from the Middle Ages to the present day; it is not a cookery treatise nor is it a cookbook ”, he is keen to clarify Chilleri.

 "We welcomed the editorial initiative of Milko Chilleri who, through this volume, wanted to retrace the culinary history of Florence but also of an important territory, that of the Florentine Chianti, skillfully intertwining history, anecdotes and characters to the dishes and products that they characterize us. - comments Lisa Volpi, Chianti Multi Service - An original book, full of encounters and secrets of the trade but also of ancient recipes and apt gastronomic reinterpretations.
 Precisely for these aspects of promotion and knowledge of the Florentine Chianti area, we liked to share this project ".

 “Milko's book is a beautiful journey, a journey made in a territory but also between people and recipes.
 I really like the fact that it refers to the past but not only.
-There is talk of a kitchen that is renewed, which is part of a magnificent territory told by Milko also through images, thanks to QR codes. - tells Leonardo Romanelli, journalist, gastronomist and sommelier - Every now and then it is good to reflect more deeply on what Florentine gastronomy has become today where it is easy to find excellent quality ingredients, which enhance the taste with simple but effective preparations.
-Is it a tiring and repetitive kitchen?
-In reality, tradition shows that this is not the case and that, above all, traditional dishes have always remained in their place, while the context around them has changed ”.
+There is talk of a cuisine that is renewed, which is part of a magnificent territory told by Milko also through images, thanks to QR codes. - tells Leonardo Romanelli, journalist, gastronomist and sommelier - Every now and then it is good to reflect more deeply on what Florentine gastronomy has become today in which it is easy to find ingredients of excellent quality, which are enhanced to the taste with simple but effective preparations.
+Is it tiring and repetitive cooking?
+In reality, tradition shows that this is not the case and that, above all, traditional dishes have always remained in their place, while the context that surrounds them has changed ”.

 At the table from Florence to Chianti.
 A journey through food and wine.
 Raw materials, recipes and historical events was published under the patronage of: Chianti Classico Wine Consortium, Chianti Classico Dop Oil Consortium, Tuscan DOP Bread Consortium, Florentine Chefs Association, San Casciano Chianti Rotary Club, Florence Lorenzo il Magnifico Rotary Club and with the contribution of Banco Fiorentino del Mugello, Impruneta and Signa.